-Directors Responsibility Statement
+Directors' Responsibility Statement

 Pursuant to Section 134(3) (c) of the Companies Act 2013 your Directors to the bestof their knowledge and belief and according to the information and explanations obtainedby them make the following statement:

 (a) that in the preparation of annual accounts for the financial year ended March 312017 the applicable accounting standards have been followed along with proper explanationrelating to material departures if any;

-(b) that the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that were reasonable and prudent so as togive a true and fair view of the state of affairs of your Company as at March 31 2016 andof the profit of your Company for the year ended on that date;
+(b) that the Directors have selected such accounting policies and applied themconsistently and made judgments and estimates that were reasonable and prudent so as togive a true and fair view of the state of affairs of your Company as at March 31 2017 andof the profit of your Company for the year ended on that date;

 (c) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-The Audit Committee comprises of three Independent Directors namely Mr.R.N.
-Bansal (Chairman) Mr. P.M.
-Mathai (Member) and Mr. Sameer Kamboj (Member) and twoNon Independent-Executive Directors namely Mr. Mahendra K. Daga (Member) and Mr. K.M.
+The Audit Committee comprises of three Independent Directors namely Mr. Sameer Kamboj(Chairman) Mr. R.N.
+Bansal (Member) and Mr. P.M.
+Mathai (Member) and one Non Independent-Executive Director Mr. K.M.
 Pai (Member).
 All the recommendations made by the AuditCommittee were accepted by the Board.

 Risk Management Policy

 Pursuant to the requirement of Clause 49 of the Listing Agreement the Company hasformed a Risk Management Policy.
-This policy seeks to create transparency minimizeadverse impact on the business objectives and enhance the Companys competitive advantage.The policy defines the risk management approach across the enterprise at various levelsincluding documentation and reporting.
+This policy seeks to create transparency minimizeadverse impact on the business objectives and enhance the Company's competitive advantage.The policy defines the risk management approach across the enterprise at various levelsincluding documentation and reporting.

 Vigil Mechanism cum Whistle Blower Policy

 The Company has formulated a Vigil Mechanism cum Whistle Blower Policy to deal with theinstances of unethical behavior actual or suspected fraud or violation of the Company'sCode of Conduct.
-It provides for a mechanism for Directors and Employees ofthe Company to approach the Chairman of the Audit Committee of the Company or the Director nominated toplay the role of Audit Committee as the case may be in exceptional cases to report suchcases.
-The Vigil Mechanism cum Whistle Blower Policy of the Company isuploaded on the Companys website at www.oblcorp.com.
+It provides for a mechanism for Directors and Employees of the Company toapproach the Chairman of the Audit Committee of the Company or the Director nominated toplay the role of Audit Committee as the case may be in exceptional cases to report suchcases.
+The Vigil Mechanism cum Whistle Blower Policy of the Company is uploaded on theCompany's website http://www.oblcorp.com.

 Corporate Social Responsibility

-The Corporate Social Responsibility Committee.
-The Corporate Social Responsibility Committeecomprises Mr. Madhur Daga (Chairman) Mr.R.N.
-Bansal Ms. Tanuja Joshi & Mr. Sameer Kamboj (Members).
-The Committee hasformulated and recommended to the Board a Corporate Social Responsibility Policy(CSR Policy) indicating the activities to be undertaken by the Company whichhas been approved by the Board.
-The CSR Policy may beaccessed on the Companys website at www.oblcorp.com.
+The Corporate Social Responsibility Committee comprises Mr. Madhur Daga (Chairman) Mr.R.N.
+Bansal Ms. Tanuja Joshi and Mr. Sameer Kamboj (Members).
+The Committee hasformulated and recommended to the Board a Corporate Social Responsibility Policy("CSR Policy") indicating the activities to be undertaken by the Company whichhas been approved by the Board.
+The CSR Policy may be accessed on the Company's website athttp://www.oblcorp.com.

 The CSR activities as per the provisions of the Companies Act 2013 may also beundertaken through a Registered Trust.
-The Company continues to undertake the CSRactivities also through M/s Godavari Foundation a Trust registered under Section 12A of the Income TaxAct 1961 (registration no. DIT(E) 268-69/8E/196/90-91) as already approved by CSRCommittee.
-The Company undertakes CSR initiatives in compliance with Schedule VII to theCompanies Act 2013.
+The Company continues to undertake the CSRactivities also through M/s Godavari Foundation a Trust registered under Section 12A ofthe Income Tax Act 1961 (registration no. DIT(E) 268-69/8E/196/90-91).

 The Annual Report on CSR activities is appended as Annexure 2 to the Board's Report.